knowitall/srlie/README.md

 ## Concurrency

 When operating at web scale, parallelism is essential.
 While the base SRLIE extractor is immutable and thread safe, the underlying SRL system provided by ClearNLP is not threadsafe.
+Version 1.0.3 onwards it is thread-safe.
+Works well with java-7-openjdk.